Last updated 22 April 2022

 - Death (1-2 per million, mostly in people with weakened immune systems).

-For every million people vaccinated for smallpox, between 14 and 52 could have a life-threatening reaction to smallpox vaccine.
+For every million people vaccinated for smallpox, between 14 and 52 could have a life-threatening reaction to the smallpox vaccine.

 How Do I Find Out the Side Effects for Different Vaccines?